ytasyol/hashbrown-node-driver/README.md

 ## Prerequisites
 For this example, we'll be using express and the [HashBrown node.js driver](https://github.com/Putaitu/hashbrown-node-driver) We need the `body-parser` package to allow pushing content changes, as they are consumed via a REST API.
-In this example, we're using `ejs` for templating, but that's up to you.
+In this example, we're using EJS for templating, but that's up to you.
+A major advantage of EJS is that it supports dynamic includes, which we'll be using.

 Make sure you have the latest stable version of HashBrown, and that it's running